Summer is quickly approaching and now is the perfect time to start getting those summer clothing staples together.

-Does anyone else love and adore (anything) linen as much as I do?
-I feel like linen is one of those fabrics that just goes with everything.
-Literally everything!
 It’s a gorgeous fabric that just drapes beautifully.
 You can dress it up, dress it down.
 Style it any way you like and it looks (and feels) amazing.

 Curious?
 I made this bandana to have a snap closure instead of the typical bandana that is tied.
 Brilliant (and easy).

-Where can I buy linen fabric that’s actually affordable for projects like these?
+Where can I buy affordable fabric?

 But now you at least know where you can get quality linen fabric at a great price.
 Be cautious when buying linen fabric online.
 The item you think maybe linen may only contain a percentage of linen.
 This fabric source is 100% linen.
 This is what I use to sew all my linen DIYs.

-- ruler
+- cotton

-- REGULAR SIZE: cut (2) pieces of linen fabric 15″ x 15″ (finished size is 14.5″ x 14.5″)
+- REGULAR SIZE: cut (2) pieces of linen fabric 15 inches by 15 inches

 Once you have your pieces cut to the dimensions you want, it’s time to sew.